local-projects/ofxApp/ReadMe.md

 ofxPoco* on recent (>0.9.8) versions of OpenFrameworks
 ```

-##### 2 - Define Pre-Processor macro with your project name (Optional):
+##### 2 - Define Pre-Processor macro with your project name:

 ```
 OFX_APP_NAME=MyApp
 ```
 This is used to automatically handle your custom Global Variables & Global Colors files.
-This is so that your Global Vars and colors classes are automatically included in the ofxApp instance.
+This is so that your Global Vars and Colors classes are automatically included in the ofxApp instance.
+The whole point of this is to avoid casting.

 ##### 3 - Create files for your Global Variables & Global Colors: